 A Brief History of the Harvard Travellers Club

-The following lines are excerpted from the History of the Harvard Travellers Club, published in 1933.
+(Excerpt from the History of the Harvard Travellers Club, published in 1933)

 The Golden Age of geographical exploration is now past and unlikely to be repeated - on this planet at least - but the spirit behind the founding of the Club remains intact.
 Today, our members still commit themselves to an intelligent travel and continue to be curious about other scenes and locales and other ways of life.
 Certainly unchanged is our enjoyment in learning of one another's travels.